UCLNatSci/2023/NSCI0011/friedmann/_sources/Methods.md

 which obviously means an exponetially growing universe - we call this phase $\Lambda$ or dark energy domination.

-It is throught the $w = -1$ produces the same solutions - is this true?
+It is thought the $w = -1$ produces the same solutions - is this true? (think about where you would divide by zero in your $w$ solutions).

 ```{admonition} Exercise for week 2